DATE : October 5, 2023

-Picnicking is another one of the best free or cheap things to do in Gatlinburg.
+Picnicking is another one of the best cheap things to do in Gatlinburg.
 There are a number of beautiful spots in town and in the national park where you can kick back, relax, and enjoy a tasty meal.
 A few of our favorite spots include:

 Located near the entrance to the national park, Old Dad’s General Store is the perfect place to pick up picnic supplies, including freshly prepared deli sandwiches.